-Untie the knot in the cord handle on the plastic bag.
-We’ll only need one of them, so set one aside for another project – or use both if you’re making two bags!
+Then untie the knot in the cord handle on the plastic bag.
+We’ll only need one of them, so set one aside for another project. – or use both if you’re making two bags!

 Step 2: Smooth Out the Fabric

 Take the fabric pieces to an ironing board and set the iron on the lowest setting (any higher and you run the risk of melting whatever the bag is made of).
-Place an ironing press cloth over the fabric and run the iron over it to smooth out any creases in the fabric.
+Place an ironing press cloth over the fabric and smooth out any creases in the fabric.

 Step 3: Incorporate a Decorative Element!

-Although I chose to use my Birdz of a Feather logo to adorn our bag, you could use the ‘Eat, Drink and Be Merry’ image shown below – or any other graphic/text combo to embellish yours and make it unique!
+Although I chose to use my Birdz of a Feather logo to adorn one bag, use the ‘Eat, Drink and Be Merry’ for the holidays – or any other graphic/text combo to embellish yours and make it unique!

 Personalize a DIY Wine Bag

 Did you know you can use your home printer to print on fabric?
 Believe it or not, it’s easy to print out on your own home computer!
 DISCLAIMER: My home printer is an Epson WF-3540 and this method works perfectly for me.
 Proceed with your own printer at your own risk.

 However, on synthetic blends I find that the ink does not bond to the fabric as it does with cotton.
 At least for my particular (ink jet hybrid) printer.
 So The secret is to use 100% cotton fabric with freezer paper as a backing to stiffen the fabric and allow it to feed through the printer.